keoKAY/devops8_shortcourse/6.k8s-related/dashboard/setup-dashboard.md

 34.143.222.130:30149
 ```
 * ## Adding domain name and https for the k8s dashboard
-1. must have the clusterisser setup
+1. Ensure that you have the clusterisser setup
+2. Edit kubernete-dashboard (service ) , change from "NotePort" to "ClusterIP"
+    2.1: ports sessions ( remove nodePort)

 ## To reset the kubespray